sharduul/chalk/_posts/2020-02-06-react-crash-course.md

 React makes it simple to write your code because there no need of separate template files.
 Just one JSX file.
 More on this in the next sections.

-It implements the component based approach.
+It implements the component-based approach.
 Everything in React is a component - which helps you write scalable applications.

-In the following sections you will learn the various aspects of how React does this in the rest of this tutorial.
+In the following sections, you will learn the various aspects of how React does this in the rest of this tutorial.

 ## Setting up a React Environment